Get insider access

 Bose TV Speaker

-Depending on your listening habits, you may prefer either the Bose TV Speaker or the Sonos Ray.
+Depending on your listening habits, you may prefer the Bose TV Speaker or the Sonos Ray.
 They're both budget-friendly 2.0 setups that are best with music and dialogue-focused TV shows.
-However, the Bose can reproduce a more extended low-bass, so you feel more rumble in the mix.
+However, the Bose can reproduce a more extended low-bass, making you feel more rumble in the mix.
 Unlike the Sonos, it supports HDMI connectivity, too.
 However, the Sonos comes with more sound enhancement features, such as room correction, and it lets you connect to the Sonos ecosystem through its Sonos S2 app.
 There's even DTS support, which the Bose lacks.

 Sonos Arc